Date of Degree

 Chapter 4 investigated the neural correlates of auditory working memory in area 46 and found that this region of the lPFC contains neurons that are responsive to auditory working memory components in a very similar way to how it this region encodes information during visual working memory tasks.
 Neurons in the lPFC are responsive to visual or auditory cues, the delay portion of tasks, the wait time (i.e. decision making period), response, and reward times.
 This type of coding provides support for the theories that position the lPFC as a key player in recognition and working memory regardless of modality.

 acetylcholine, area 46, delayed matching-to-sample, dorsolateral PFC, short-term memory, ventrolateral PFC

 Includes bibliographical references (pages 145-164).

 Copyright 2010 Bethany Joy Plakke Anderson

 Plakke Anderson, Bethany Joy.
-"Auditory working memory: contributions of lateral prefrontal cortex and acetylcholine in non-human primates." doctoral dissertation, University of Iowa, 2010.
+"Auditory working memory: contributions of lateral prefrontal cortex and acetylcholine in non-human primates."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.